+(1) Area (a) Multiple-family dwellings:

+i.Each efficiency unit - 1,200 square feet

-- 2. Each 1 bedroom unit 1,800 square feet
+ii.Each 1 bedroom unit - 1,800 square feet

-- 3. Each 2, 3 and 4 bedroom unit 2,500 square feet
+i.
+Each 2, 3 and 4 bedroom unit - 2,500 square feet

-- 4. Other uses 1,500 square feet
+(b) Other uses - 1,500 square feet

-(2) Wie łth.

-(a) Multiple-family dwellings 50 f eet

-(b) Other uses 15 feet

-(3) Dep oth.

-(a) Multiple-family dwellings 100 feet
+(2) Width (a) Multiple-family dwellings - 50 feet

-(b) Other uses 50 feet

-(4) Red ar yard.

-(a) Multiple-family dwellings 25 f eet

-(b) Other uses 15 feet in compliance with §§ 153.055 et
+(b) Other uses - 15 feet (3) Depth (a) Multiple-family dwellings - 100 feet (b)Other uses - 50 feet (4) Rear (a) Multiple-family dwellings - 25 feet Setback (b) Other uses -15 feet in compliance with §§153.et seq.

-seq .
 (Ord.
-25, pa ssed 12-3-74; Am.
+25, passed 123-74; Am.
 Ord.
-01-2005, passed 6-20 -05)
+01-2005, passed 6-20-05)

-§ 153.039 C2 - HIGHWAY COMMERCE.
+§ 153.041 C2 - HIGHWAY COMMERCE.

-(1) Commercial establishments of a drive-in nature, including but not limited to automobile service stations, garages for storage and repair of motor vehicles, motels and restaurants.

-(2) Accessory buildings.

-(3) Accessory uses incidental to the foregoing principal uses.

-(4) Farm implement sales and shops.

-(B) Uses by conditional permit.

-(1) Commercial uses which require outdoor display of goods, materials or merchandise such as building materials, automobile and truck sales and manufactured home sales, provided that such uses are incidental to a principal building, and provided further that the visual appearance and activity of such outdoor display areas as seen from the streets and highways does not detract from the pleasant residential character of Dassel.

-(2) Manufactured home parks which are licensed by the State Board of Health and meet the requirements of Chapter 151 of this Code.

-(3) Those other uses which in the opinion of the Planning Commission are of the same general character as those described above and which will not be detrimental to the district.

-(4) One and two family dwellings constructed on site prior to December 31, 1973, with the exception of such dwellings with direct frontage on a state highway.
+- (A) Purpose.
+Retail stores of a retail, wholesale and service nature at a relatively low density of development which are oriented to the motorist as opposed to the pedestrian.
+Special provision is made for uses which require outdoor display of merchandise.
+Emphasis is placed on planned sites with offstreet parking, loading and circulation facilities. - (B) Permitted uses. - (1) Retail stores. - (2) Accessory buildings. - (3) Accessory uses incidental to the foregoing principal uses. - (4) Farm implement sales and shops. - (C) Uses by conditional permit. - (1) Commercial uses which require outdoor display of goods, materials or merchandise such as building materials, automobile and truck sales and manufactured home sales, provided that such uses are incidental to a principal building, and provided further that the visual appearance and activity of such outdoor display areas as seen from the streets and highways does not detract from the pleasant residential character of Dassel. - (2) Manufactured home parks that obtain all applicable Federal, State, and local permits or approvals. - (3) Those other uses which in the opinion of the Planning Commission are of the same general character as those described above and which will not be detrimental to the district. - (4) One and two family dwellings constructed on site prior to December 31, 1973, with the exception of such dwellings with direct frontage on a state highway.
 Such uses shall maintain as a primary condition that they will not be expanded nor be changed in architecture for any reason, nor shall they be subject to exterior alteration except for maintenance and safety reasons.
 Any interior alteration shall be consistent with the main residential use.

-(1) Minimum floor area: None

-(2) Height limit: 2 stories but less than 30 feet

-(D) Mir nimum lot requirements.
+One- and two-family dwellings permitted by conditional use that are damaged or destroyed by weather, fire, or vandalism shall be allowed to be repaired or reconstructed if a building permit is submitted and approved no longer than a year after the incident.

+- (1) Minimum floor area: None - (2) Height limit: 2 stories but less than 30 feet - (3) Exterior Building Requirements: All exterior wall surfaces may be a combination of brick, dimensioned stone, rock face block, decorative concrete panels, stone, stucco, wood, glass or metal panels.
+Metal panels shall not encompass more than fifty percent of the building elevation abutting a public right of way or residential zoned property.
+Metal Panels shall not exceed seventy-five percent of all other exterior wall surfaces.

+E) Minimum lot requirements

-(1) Area: No requirement
+(1) Area No requirement

-(2) Width: No requirement
+(2) Width No requirement

-(3) Depth: No requirement
+(3) Depth No requirement

-(4) Front yard: 25 feet
+(4) Front Setback 25 feet

-(5) Rear yard: 15 feet
+(5) Rear Setback 15 feet

-(6) Side yard: 10 feet, except that corner side yards shall be 15 feet adjacent to street.
+(6) Side Setback 10 feet

+(7) Side street setback 15 feet

 (Ord.
-25 5, pa ssed 12-3-74; Am.
+25, passed 12-3-74; Am.
 Ord.
-01-2005
+01-2005, passed 6-

-§ 153.040 I1 - LIMITED INDUSTRY.
+2005) § 153.042 I1 - LIMITED INDUSTRY.